Protection against radiation interferences

 reference base set the output

-on reference hoods. addition, you can
+level unshielded reference cable. addition, you can

 clearly see the effect deep-drawn